2023 Fadden by-election: Greens

 On 18 June 2023, the Gold Coast branch of the Greens announced Scott Turner as their Fadden candidate.

 One Nation

 One Nation ran Sandy Roach, their candidate from 2022.

 Others

-The Australian Citizens Party preselected Jan Pukallus as their candidate at the by-election.
-Stewart Brooker, who ran for Fadden as an independent at the 2022 federal election, will run again.
-A second independent, Belinda Jones, has also announced that she will run.
-On 13 June Legalise Cannabis Australia announced Suzette Luyken as the party's candidate.
+The Australian Citizens Party preselected Jan Pukallus as their candidate.
+Stewart Brooker, who ran for Fadden as an independent at the 2022 federal election, ran again.
+A second independent, Belinda Jones, also ran.
+On 13 June 2025, Legalise Cannabis Australia announced Suzette Luyken as its candidate.

 Campaign

 The Liberal Party campaigned on the rising cost of living, opposing the Indigenous Voice to Parliament and the unpopularity of Prime Minister Anthony Albanese.
-Labor campaigned hard on the Robodebt scheme.
+Labor campaigned on the Robodebt scheme.